 To sum up, AVON achieved the following outstanding results with the help of OptiMonk:

 - Due to the campaigns targeting the newsletter and subscription pages, the subscription list grew with thousands of new subscribers.

 - The cart abandonment rate decreased by a significant 16.5% as compared to the period before using OptiMonk.

 - Thanks to the ever-renewing traffic redirection and seasonal campaigns, the number of orders completed via OptiMonk increased by 150% in 2017 as compared to the previous years.

 This is how AVON’s E-commerce Supervisor colleague, Ildikó Siklósi sees OptiMonk:

 „We use OptiMonk on our site since 2015.
 We have no campaign where we do not use the possibilities of onsite retargeting.
 We can show a popup to every visitor that helps the visitor experience or supports the purchase decision.
 We have tried almost every novelty and we keep a close eye on our results regularly so that we can optimize the results of the campaigns on a weekly basis and correct the results if required.”

 AVON Cosmetics Hungary

 The results speak for themselves.
-If you would like to know more, register for a FREE 14-day trial to see the results for yourself!
+If you would like to know more, create a FREE OptiMonk account and see the results for yourself!